 The PROCESSING and SEND-ROUTE panel mode are two of the most commonly used modes.
 Both are assignable control modes, in that they display information for, and can adjust parameters of the currently assigned audio path.

 Unless user splits have been put in place for multiple operators, only one audio path is assigned at any given time.
-The currently assigned path is shown on the TFT screen in the upstand when displaying either of the two assign modes.
+The currently assigned path is shown on a fixed arrangement of Unless user splits h